-Guardian Direct dental insurance comes from parent company Guardian Life Insurance, which is one of the largest mutual insurers in the country having been founded in New York way back in 1860.
-An A+ rating from the Better Business Bureau makes this a very secure bet to invest your money into.
+Guardian Direct Dental comes from parent company Guardian Life Insurance, which is one of the largest mutual insurers in the country having been founded in New York way back in 1860.
+An A+ rating from the Better Business Bureau makes this a very secure bet to invest your money into, and one of our top picks for the best dental insurance.

 Guardian offers both Preferred Provider Organization (PPO) and Dental Health Maintenance Organization (DHMO) plans.
 That means you can pay monthly and get a discount, for the former, or go for a copay plan so you're covered totally in the case of the later.